 (a) The Belt Race is an individual event.
-Each Beltman is assisted by four Reel Handlers.
+Each Beltperson is assisted by four Reel Handlers.

-(b) The Reel Handlers consist of a Reelman and three Linemen.
+(b) The Reel Handlers consist of a Reelperson and three Linepersons.
 Reel Handlers shall not be considered to be competitors but shall be required to:

 (i) Be a financial SLSA member.